Skip to main content

 The History

 Originally, the Wayne County Human Services Coordinating Body (HSCB) was created in 1993 as a governance entity for Michigan Interagency Family Preservation Initiative in Wayne County.
-As recommended by the Michigan's System Reform task Force in 1995 the HSCB became the State designated Multipurpose Collaborative Body for all Wayne County Interagency initiatives.
+As recommended by Michigan's System Reform Task Force in 1995, the HSCB became the State designated Multipurpose Collaborative Body for all Wayne County Interagency initiatives.

 Currently